 More on the deal after the break.

 Ray Park is a name you may have heard if you are a fan of NBC's

 Heroes, or movies like Mortal Kombat, Sleepy Hollow, X-Men and of course Star Wars Episode I: The Phantom Menace.
 Essentially he is a Caucasian version of Jackie Chan, but with a British accent.
 While I was in the line to see an interview of him once again hosted by the hilarious Jay Lag'aia, I kept hearing about what a great person Ray Park was and how he would go around to people not getting any attention in the autograph lines and sign their stuff, or how he was such a positive person and a ball of energy.
 So needless to say I was really excited to see this man in person and evaluate just how great of a guy he really was.

 How great is he?
 Hit the break to find out.

 Do you know Paul Shin Devine?
 We didn't either until this week.
 Paul is 37, is a global supply manager for Apple, lives in Sunnyvale, CA and apparently loves to accept kickbacks from Asian suppliers.
 So much, in fact, that in return, he would provide confidential information that allows those suppliers to negotiate more advantageous contracts with Apple.
 In the real world, those extracurricular activities are against the law and the FBI will arrest you for it.
 And that's exactly what happened.

-More about this Eliot Spitzer-esque scandal after the break.
+More on this bad apple after the break.

-For more numbers from the web, hit the break.
+For information about the writing, hit the break.